ALavault/alavault.github.io/_posts/2020-07-25-mixing_tuto_10_balancing.md

 *Exercice :* Listen to a song you like and write the feelings you get from it.
 Listen *critically* to find the balance of the different elements.
 Does this balance satisfy you ?

-*Exerce :* Go back to your first mix and try to take a step back and build your *vision*.
+*Exercice :* Go back to your first mix and try to take a step back and build your *vision*.
 Try to make it happen !

+## 3. The drums

+s

 ---